-- Always ground conductive containers drums, pails, portable tanks, tank trucks, railroad cars, and any other vessels when transferring flammable or combustible materials. - Make sure that process equipment is properly grounded, and that grounding is periodically tested. - ➤ Minimize free fall of solids or liquids through the air when filling vessels and containers. - ➤ If you do maintenance on equipment, make sure that all grounding connections are properly replaced and tested following the maintenance. - ➤ If you work in an area that requires special procedures to prevent static discharge for example, special shoes or clothing or use of other special equipment be sure to understand and follow all procedures. - ➤ The pictures below show some examples of good grounding and bonding practices.
+- Always ground conductive containers drums, pails, portable tanks, tank trucks, railroad cars, and any other vessels - when transferring flammable or combustible materials. - Make sure that process equipment is properly grounded, and that grounding is periodically tested. - Minimize free fall of solids or liquids through the air when filling vessels and containers. - If you perform maintenance on equipment, make sure that all grounding connections are properly replaced and tested following maintenance. - If you work in an area that requires special procedures to prevent static discharge - for example, special shoes or clothing or the use of other special equipment - be sure to understand and follow all procedures. - The pictures below show some examples of good grounding and bonding practices.

-CCPS PSID Members see Static Spark" and "Static Electricity." in Free Search
+CCPS PSID Members see "Reactive" in Free Search

-Never have ungrounded conductive parts in a system handling flammables!
+Never have ungrounded conductive parts in a system handling flammables.